-On February 19, 2014, we completed the acquisition of Performance Technologies, Incorporated ("PT"), a Delaware corporation, for \$3.75 per share, or approximately \$34 million in cash, net of PT's cash and excluding acquisition-related costs.
-We believe that this acquisition will enable us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based real-time communications.
+On February 19, 2014 (the "PT Acquisition Date"), we completed the acquisition of Performance Technologies, Incorporated ("PT"), a Delaware corporation, for \$3.75 per share, or approximately \$35 million in cash, net of PT's cash and excluding acquisition-related costs.
+This acquisition has enabled us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based real-time communications.
+The financial results of PT are included in our consolidated financial statements for the period subsequent to the PT Acquisition Date.